montilab/SigRepo/README.md

 - [Create an OmicSignatureCollection (OmSC)](https://montilab.github.io/OmicSignature/articles/CreateOmSC.html)

-For demonstrations, we will walk through the steps of how to use `SigRepo` package to store, retrieve, and interact with a list of signatures stored in our MySQL SigRepo Database.
+Below, we walk you through few essential steps to install the `SigRepo` package, and to store, retrieve, and interact with a list of signatures stored in an <a href="https://sigrepo.org">already deployed SigRepo server</a>.

 # Installation